kassteele/Nowcasting/README.md

 For this we use the `dataSetup` function.
-We have to specify the dataframe with the `onset.date` and `report.data`, the start date, end date, and nowcast date.
+We have to specify the dataframe with the `onset.date` and `report.data`, the start date, end date (only needed for plotting), and nowcast date.
 Furthermore, specify the number of days back from the nowcast date to include in the estimation procedure.
-Default is it twice the maximum delay.
-Finally, include the prior reporing delay PMF.
+Default is it twice the maximum delay, here `2*42`.
+Finally, we include the prior reporing delay PMF.

 ``` r
 # Data setup